 - Remove the battery and SIM card (if present) from the device.

 - Wait at least 30 seconds.

 - With the battery still out of the phone, plug the phone into its wall charger.

 - Replace both the battery and SIM card.

 - Turn the phone back on.
 While the phone is starting up, do not press any keys or buttons.

 If the device continues to load into Safe Mode after following the steps in the previous section(s), an app you've recently installed may be preventing the device from loading normally.
 Remove any recently installed apps on the phone and try the above steps again.

-If the device continues to load into Safe Mode after trying all of the previous suggestions, we recommend a master reset, which erases all settings and software to make the phone like new.
-For instructions on how to perform a master reset, refer to your device "How To" instructions (in the user manual or on the manufacturer's website), as each is different.
+If the device continues to load into Safe Mode after trying all of the previous suggestions, we recommend a factory reset.
+This process erases all settings and software to make the phone like new.
+For steps on performing a factory reset, see your device "How To" instructions (in the user manual or on the manufacturer's website), as each is different.